+d.
+The following HUD required forms are built into e-snaps and must be fully completed and electronically signed before project applicants have access to the project application:

+(1) SF-424 Application for Federal Assistance;

+(2) SF-424 Supplement, Survey on Ensuring Equal Opportunities for Application required for nonprofit applicants only where completion and submission of this survey in voluntary;

+(3) Form HUD-2880, Applicant/Recipient Update/Disclosure;

+(4) SF LLL, Disclosure of Lobbying Activities (if applicable);

+(5) Form HUD-50070, Certification for Drug-Free Workplace;

+(6) Disclosure of Lobbying Activities; and

+(7) Applicant Certifications.

+3. The FY 2022 CoC Priority Listing, including:

+a.
+Project reallocation forms (if applicable) that indicate the eligible renewal projects that are being reallocated in whole or part to create new project applications;

+b.
+New Project Listing;

+c.
+Renewal Project Listing;

 - d.
-The following HUD required forms are built into e-snaps and must be fully completed and electronically signed before project applicants have access to the project application: - (1) SF-424 Application for Federal Assistance; - (2) SF-424 Supplement, Survey on Ensuring Equal Opportunities for Application required for nonprofit applicants only where completion and submission of this survey in voluntary; - (3) Form HUD-2880, Applicant/Recipient Update/Disclosure; - (4) SF LLL, Disclosure of Lobbying Activities (if applicable); - (5) Form HUD-50070, Certification for Drug-Free Workplace; - (6) Disclosure of Lobbying Activities; and - (7) Applicant Certifications. - 3.
-The FY 2021 CoC Priority Listing, including: - a.
-Project reallocation forms (if applicable) that indicates the eligible renewal projects that are being reallocated in whole or part to create new project applications; - b.
-New Project Listing; - c.
-Renewal Project Listing; - d.
-UFA Costs Project Listing; - e.
-CoC Planning Project Listing; - f.
-YHDP Renewal Project Listing; - g.
-YHDP Replacement Project Listing; and - h.
+UFA Costs Project Listing;

+- e.
+CoC Planning Project Listing;

+- f.
+YHDP Renewal Project Listing;

+- g.
+YHDP Replacement Project Listing; and

+h.
 Form HUD-2991, Certification of Consistency with the Consolidated Plan.
-The Collaborative Applicant must submit a certification signed by the local jurisdiction(s) official in which the proposed project(s) are or will be located for all project applications submitted as part of the CoC Consolidated Application dated between August 17, 2021 and November 16, 2021.
-This program requires a Certification of Consistency with the Consolidated Plan under 24 CFR 91.2, and certifies the proposed activities in the project applications are consistent with the jurisdiction's strategic plan, and the location of the proposed activities is consistent with the geographic areas specified in the Consolidated Plan.
+The Collaborative Applicant must submit a certification signed by the local jurisdiction(s) official in which the proposed project(s) are or will be located for all project applications submitted as part of the CoC Consolidated Application dated between June 30, 2022 and September 30, 2022.
+This program requires a Certification of Consistency with the Consolidated Plan under 24 CFR 91.2 and certifies the proposed activities in the project applications are consistent with the jurisdiction's strategic plan, and the location of the proposed activities is consistent with the geographic areas specified in the Consolidated Plan.
 Additionally, applicants that propose to claim a reservation or trust land geographic area and to locate a project on a reservation or trust land must include a tribal resolution from the tribe authorizing the applicant to do so.
-Tribes do not need to include a tribal resolution to claim their own reservation or trust land or to site a project on their own reservation or trust land.
-A tribal resolution is the formal manner in which the tribal government expresses its legislative will in accordance with its organic documents.
-In the absence of such organic documents, a written expression adopted pursuant to tribal practices will be acceptable. - 4.
-Solo Applicants.
+Tribes do not need to include a tribal resolution to claim their own reservation is the formal manner in which the tribal government expresses its legislative will in accordance with its organic documents.
+In the absence of such organic documents, a written expression adopted pursuant to tribal practices will be acceptable.

+4. Solo Applicants.
 Eligible project applicants that attempted to participate in the CoC planning process in the geographic area in which they operate, that believe they were denied the right to participate in a reasonable manner, may submit a solo project application to HUD and may be awarded a grant from HUD by following the procedure found in 24 CFR 578.35.
-Solo applicants must submit their solo project application in e-snaps to HUD by

-8:00 PM EST, on November 16, 2021.
+Solo applicants must submit their solo project application in e-snaps to HUD by 8:00 PM EDT, on September 30, 2022.
 See Section X.C of this NOFO for additional information regarding the Solo Applicant appeal process.

-F. Submission Dates and Times.
+G. Submission Dates and Times.